The Kratom Use Signs and Symptoms – What Are They?

-Kratom is unique with its combination of stimulating and sedating properties.
+Kratom is unique substance with its combination of stimulating and sedating properties.
 Low-dose kratom use signs are like caffeine, increased alertness, and physical energy.
-High-dose kratom use signs are like opioids with sedation, dizziness with the risk of seizures and tremors.
-Little is known about the long-term use of kratom, but the body can develop dependence, tolerance, and addiction.
+High-doses of kratom use signs are close to opioids with sedation, dizziness with the risk of seizures and tremors.
+Long-term use of kratom haven’t been widely studied yet, but the body can develop dependence, tolerance, and addiction.

 Southeast Asians use kratom leaves for pain relief, coughing, intestinal diseases, and for staying awake.
 In the U.S., proponents of kratom state that it is a safer alternative to opioids, aids in opioid withdrawal, and is an effective pain reliever.
 No clinical trials have been done, however, to test the validity of these claims.

 Short-Term Kratom Use Signs